jverzani/JGUI.jl/examples/chrome-print.md

 connect(pages_edit, "clicked", ()->pages_cb[:value] = true)
 ```

-(In `Tk`, tabbing will not enter that box while it is disabled.
-For mouseless navigation, one can tab to the accompanying checkbox and select that with the space bar.)
+(In `Gtk` and `Tk`, tabbing will not enter that box while it is
+disabled.
+For mouseless navigation, one can tab to the accompanying
+checkbox and select that with the space bar.)

 Finally, we set the value of `all_cb` to the initial state: